Pharmacodynamics of spironolactone: Glucocorticoid activity

 Spironolactone weakly binds to and acts as an antagonist of the GR, showing antiglucocorticoid properties, but to a significant degree only at very high concentrations that are probably not clinically relevant.

 Most studies have found that spironolactone has no effect on cortisol levels.
-However, some studies have observed increased cortisol levels with spironolactone treatment.
-It is thought that this is due to the antimineralocorticoid activity of spironolactone, which prevents negative feedback of mineralocorticoids like aldosterone on the hypothalamic–pituitary–adrenal axis (HPA axis), and thereby upregulates adrenocorticotropic hormone (ACTH) and adrenal gland synthesis of corticosteroids such as cortisol and aldosterone.
+However, some studies have observed increased cortisol levels with spironolactone treatment, possibly because of the antimineralocorticoid activity of spironolactone, which prevents negative feedback of mineralocorticoids like aldosterone on the hypothalamic–pituitary–adrenal axis (HPA axis), and thereby upregulates adrenocorticotropic hormone (ACTH) and adrenal gland synthesis of corticosteroids such as cortisol and aldosterone.
 Although spironolactone usually doesn't affect cortisol levels, it does significantly increase concentrations of aldosterone.

 Spironolactone has been shown to weakly inhibit 11β-hydroxylase in vitro.
 This enzyme is responsible for the transformation of 11-deoxycorticosterone into corticosterone and of 11-deoxycortisol into cortisol.
 The clinical significance of this action, if any, is unclear.
 Spironolactone notably does not decrease cortisol or aldosterone levels.

 Other activities

 Spironolactone is an agonist of the pregnane X receptor (PXR), a xenobiotic-sensing receptor.
 By activating the PXR, spironolactone induces the expression of cytochrome P450 CYP3A enzymes and of the ATP-binding cassette transporter (ABC transporters) P-glycoprotein (multidrug resistance protein 1; MRP1; ABCB1) and multidrug resistance protein 2 (MRP2; ABCC2).
 These proteins are involved in the metabolism and elimination of xenobiotics, and as a result, their induction by spironolactone may contribute to drug interactions of spironolactone.
 Examples of such interactions include oral digoxin and estradiol.

-There is evidence that spironolactone may block voltage-dependent Ca2+ channels.
-It has also been found to block voltage-gated potassium (K+) channels.
+There is evidence that spironolactone may block voltage-dependent Ca2+ channels and voltage-gated potassium (K+) channels.

 Spironolactone has been identified as an inhibitor of NRG1‐ERBB4 signaling.

 Spironolactone has been found to act as a potent inhibitor of the pannexin 1 channel, and this action appears to be involved in its antihypertensive effects independently of MR antagonism.

 Spironolactone has been found to block hERG channels.